 - Drugs associated with the condition include drugs associated with focal segmental glomerulonephritis, heroin, interferon, lithium, pamidronate and anabolic steroids.

 - There is often associated segmental necrosis of the capillary loops, which is followed by crescent formation.

-- The term crescentic glomerulonephritis is used when there is an accumulation of cells outside the capillary loops but within Bowman's capsule.
+- The term crescentic glomerulonephritis is used when there is an accumulation of epithelial cells and invading macrophages outside the capillary loops but within Bowman's capsule (see below).